 Studio Topics deals with selected areas or problems within the photographic practice.
 The course requires advanced reading, discussion, research and creation of personal work.
 Topics will be determined by the teaching faculty's current research interests and expertise.
 See advising notes and bulletins for specific course topic.
 (Prerequisite: PH201)

-Course descriptions for SA482 Senior Seminar, SA492 Senior Pathways Studio 1, and SA492 Senior Pathways Studio 2 are in the Studio Arts Course Descriptions portion of the Catalog.
-Students may enroll in any Studio Arts course per the prerequisites specified for the course.
+Course descriptions for SA482 Senior Seminar, SA491 Senior Pathways Studio 1, and SA492 Senior Pathways Studio 2 are in the Senior Year Experience portion of the Catalog.

 Photography: Sample Schedule